How Long Do Hot Tub Covers Last?

 The most likely explanation for your hot tub cover getting heavy is that the foam core is becoming waterlogged when it rains.

-My hot tub cover does this and can actually accumulate quite a substantial amount of water inside which sloshes around when I lift the lid.
-Fortunately, we only get rain for a few months each year where I live.
+My hot tub cover does this and can accumulate quite a substantial amount of water inside, which sloshes around when I lift the lid.
+Fortunately, where I live, we only get rain for a few months each year.

-It is also possible, if there are holes in the underside of the cover, for water to get inside due to the evaporation of the hot tub water.
+If there are holes in the underside of the cover, it is also possible for water to get inside due to the evaporation of the hot tub water.

 How do you fix a waterlogged hot tub cover?

-The only way I have found to remove the water is to drill a few small holes in strategic places on the underside of the cover which allows the water to slowly drain away.
-I still have to occasionally move the cover around to get the worst of the water out through the small holes I have drilled, particularly after heavy rain.
+The only way I have found to remove the water is to drill a few small holes strategically on the underside of the cover, allowing the water to drain away slowly.
+I still have to occasionally move the cover around to get most of the water out through the small holes I have drilled, particularly after heavy rain.

 Another method, assuming the cover has zippers, is to unzip them and lift the cover to make the water run out of the unzipped opening.